bicbioeng/nosi-phylogenetic-tree/README.md

 - **Data Cleaning and Preprocessing**: Implementing tools such as Trimmomatic for quality control, trimming low-quality reads, and preparing sequences for alignment.
 - **Sequence Alignment**: Using tools like MAFFT or ClustalW to align sequences and ensure accurate phylogenetic analysis.
 - **Cloud-Based Storage Solutions**: Discussion on the scalability, accessibility, and cost-effectiveness of cloud-based systems for managing large metagenomic datasets.
-- **Data Integrity Checks**: Implementing quality control checks using tools like FastQC and MultiQC to ensure data quality before analysis.
+- **Data Integrity Checks**: Implementing quality control checks using tools like FastQC to ensure data quality before analysis.

 By the end of this submodule, learners will have hands-on experience sourcing, cleaning, and preparing data for constructing accurate phylogenetic trees.